 Most often our lifestyle can be what triggers bloating and constipation.
 In the past it was more common to eat plenty of legumes or defecating in a squatting position which helps bowel movement.

-Today general culture consider legumes as a source of calories and we have modified our WCs and the natural position we formerly had.
+Today general culture consider legumes as a source of calories, we have modified our WCs and the natural position we formerly had.
 Fortunately there are doctors that are encouraging to include more legumes in our diets again, even weight loss diets.

-A sedentary life and eating too few fruits and vegetables can be what triggers a constipation process but there are other less common causes like:
+A sedentary life and eating too few fruits and vegetables can trigger a constipation process but there are other less common causes like:

 - A prolonged use of laxatives.